 Vectorly has a preset of skills for different designer profiles.
 We didn't use them, because we already a skill matrix.

 At first skill matrix Interface in Vectorly was confusing because it looked like a Kanban board: even the cards are dragged from column to column.
-Each column represent a group of skills and each card is a separate skill.
+Each column represents a group of skills and each card is a separate skill.

-Also we used tags to help designers navigate the skill matrix much easier: "Core" - the main competencies in the skill group. and Branding, Service Design, Corporate Web tags - these are special products of the agency from which I have drawn up the skill matrix.
+Also, we used tags to help designers navigate the skill matrix much easier: "Core" - the main competencies in the skill group. and Branding, Service Design, Corporate Web tags - these are special products of the agency from which I have drawn up the skill matrix.
 Thanks to these tags you can analyse and filter each designer skill set.

-2. Set requirement for different grades
+2. Set requirements for different grades

 Vectorly skill board can look differently: with 2 clicks it turns into a table where each skill corresponds to a certain grade.